ma2750335/mas_lib_doc/docs/Backtest/backtest.md

 ## 📘 What is Backtesting?

-Before engaging in any automated trading, **backtesting** is an essential step.
-By simulating a trading strategy using historical data, we can:
+Before starting any automated trading, **backtesting** is a crucial process.
+By simulating a trading strategy on historical market data, you can:

-- Verify if the strategy is profitable
+- Validate if the strategy can consistently generate profits
-- Test the performance across different market conditions
+- Assess performance under different market conditions
-- Calculate risk metrics (e.g., max drawdown, win rate, Sharpe ratio)
+- Measure key risk metrics (e.g., maximum drawdown, win rate, Sharpe ratio)
-- Save time and reduce risk compared to real trading
+- Reduce both time and financial risk compared to direct live testing

 ---

 ## 🔧 How does MAS SDK perform backtesting?

-MAS SDK provides a simple way to run backtesting.
-Just extend the `MAS` class and override the `receive_bars` method to implement your logic.
+MAS SDK offers a streamlined approach to run backtests.
+By simply extending the `MAS` class and overriding the `receive_bars` method, you can quickly integrate your trading logic with historical data—no need for complex framework setup.

 Here’s a basic moving average strategy backtesting example: